-As from the examples above, be it creative innovation or business innovation, innovation isn’t always a positive; at least try to understand and map the pros and cons before conveniently assuming it is all good.
+As from the examples above, be it creative innovation or business innovation, innovation isn’t always positive; at least try to understand and map the pros and cons before conveniently assuming it is all good.

 This holds for all MNCs; when a brand goes global, it is no longer tethered to just a single geopolitical space.
-So, when a factories in the United States (the largest market, based on a report by Bain & Co.), are destroyed by a hurricane, it will affect the financial performance and position of the company, even if you are an investor from Singapore, do not assume that share prices won’t be affected- one reason could be due to weakened market confidence in the company’s management to make good decisions in preventing a possibility of something of this sort from happening.
+So, when a factories in the United States (the largest market, based on a report by Bain & Co.), is destroyed by a hurricane, it will affect the financial performance and position of the company, even if you are an investor from Singapore, do not assume that share prices won’t be affected- one reason could be due to weakened market confidence in the company’s management to make good decisions in preventing a possibility of something of this sort from happening.

 When you invest in an MNC, know where they operate- Is it in a place prone to strife and conflict?
 Is the construction company responsible for the factory reliable?-, and how they operate- Where do they get their labour from?
-Where do they source for materials?-, so that you can always be in the loop if anything happens because the stock market, arguably, is semi-strong, i.e., reacts to information made known to the public.
+Where do they source for materials?-, so that you can always be in the loop if anything happens because the stock market, arguably, is semi-strong, i.e., reacts to information made known to the public?

-3) The future is in technological pairing.
+3) The future is in the technological pairing.

 Ralph Lauren is doing it with its Polo Tech shirts, so is Swarovski with its “Activity Tracking Crystal”, Luxottica is collaborating with Intel to further explore the potential of combining eyewear and technology (something similar to Google Glasses).